xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 For example, the workload that appends a single data block to an existing file is accomplished by updating the inode, the new data block, and the data bitmap.

 - The data block is written to disk: The data is on the disk, but there's no inode that points to it and no bitmap that marks the block as allocated.
-The write seems like never occured.
+The write seems like never occurred.
 - The inode is written to disk: The inode points to the new data block, but the data block is not exist.
 The system could read garbage data from the location of the new data block.
 There's also an inconsistency between the data bitmap and the inode.
 - The bitmap is written to disk: The bitmap indicates that the block is allocated, but there's no inode that points to it.
 There's a space leak since the location of the new block could never be used by the file system.
 - The inode and bitmap are written to disk: The system could read garbage data from the location of the new data block.